SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 3. Every node, which has two children, describes an expression of type 'expr1 expr2 op', where expr1 is the expression, described by the left child of given node, expr2 is the expression, described by the right child of given node, and op has value '+', '-', '\*' or '/'.
 4. Parsing tree has no nodes, which have three or more children.

-From this definition follows, that we can use two enums: the first for describing the type of the node: is it a variable, a constant, or an expression and the second for describing of which operator should be applied to operands, if it should.
+From this definition follows, that we can use two enums:
+* the first for describing the type of the node: is it a variable, a constant, or an expression.
+* the second for describing of which operator should be applied to operands, if it should.
 Using these enums, we can describe the type of the parsing tree like this:

 include/ast.h:
 ```C